madalinbartos/madalinbartos/README.md

 👋 Hey there, welcome to my GitHub space!
-I'm Madalin, a Senior Full Stack Engineer with 6 years of experience in web development.
+I'm Madalin, a Senior Full Stack Engineer with over 6 years of experience in web development.

 🔥 What ignites my passion?
 Collaborating on great projects with fellow tech enthusiasts, because I'm genuinely passionate about the world of coding.